kcboggs/Code-201-/class-01.md

 # Structure

-1. HTML pages are text documents
+1. The structure of HTML pages
-2.
+2. HTML tags and elements
+3. Attributes

 # Extra Markup

 # HTML5 Layout